-In Part A of the REDUC trial discussed under the previous question, all romidepsin-related side effects that occurred were considered mild in severity.
+In Part A of the REDUC trial, all romidepsin-related side effects were mild in severity and resolved within a few days.
 The most common side effects related to romidepsin were abdominal symptoms (such as nausea, stomach growling, and abdominal pain) and fatigue.
-Some mild changes in white blood cell counts and T cell counts were seen.13
+Some mild changes incounts and T cell counts were seen.17

 Because romidepsin is still being studied, information on possible side effects of the drug is not complete.
 As testing of romidepsin continues, additional information on possible side effects will be gathered.

 Additional information on side effects known to be associated with romidepsin can be found in the FDA-approved Full Prescribing Information for Istodax.5

 Where can I get more information about clinical trials studying romidepsin?

 More information about romidepsin-related research studies is available from the AIDSinfo database of ClinicalTrials.gov study summaries.
 Click on the title of any trial in the list to see the ClinicalTrials.gov trial summary and more information about the study.

 Some clinical trials may be looking for volunteer participants.
 Your health care provider can help you decide whether participating in a NIH Clinical Research Trials and You.is right for you.
 For more information, visit

 - United States National Library of Medicine.
 ChemIDplus Advanced: Romidepsin. https://chem.nlm.nih.gov/chemidplus/rn/128517-07-7.
 Accessed April 1, 2020